 (4) not supervise a Certified Registered Nurse Anesthetist

-(CRNA) performing a moderate sedation procedure unless the dentist
+(CRNA) performing a deep sedation/general anesthesia procedure unless

-holds a permit issued by the Board for the sedation procedure being
+the dentist holds a permit issued by the Board for the sedation procedure

 (c) Clinical Requirements.

-medical considerations (ASA III, IV) may require consultation with
+patients with significant medical considerations (ASA III, IV) may

-their primary care physician or consulting medical specialist.
+require consultation with their primary care physician or consulting

 (2) Pre-Procedure Preparation and Informed Consent.